Plan Your Visit

 Our 2019 Sunflowers For Wishes event HAS ENDED

 When will the sunflowers bloom and when is the event?

-Our 2017 event will be held from July 22-30th.
+Our 2019 event has ended.
 We plant our flowers in hopes that they will be in peak bloom for the event.
 Mother nature is unpredictable and sometimes the peak bloom may be a little early or later depending in the weather.
 Please check the Sunflower Status before you plan your trip.
 It is very difficult to know exactly when the field will bloom.
 The peak bloom lasts for about two weeks.

 What are your hours?

 Sunflowers for Wishes hours are from 10am until dark.
 Ice cream shop hours may be different.
 Please check ice cream hours before your visit.

 We have parking at the ice cream stand, but it fills very quickly.
 Additionally we open a large field for you to park in.
 All busses must park in the field on Route 201.
 Busses cannot unload passengers at the ice cream stand parking lot.
 We do not expect your vehicle to get stuck in our fields but if you do for whatever reason you will be responsible for calling and paying for towing.

 Do we need tickets and how much are they?

 We do not sell admission tickets.
 Hayride and cow train tickets are $5 per person.
 We do not accept reservations for rides.

 Please do not pick the sunflowers.
 We have volunteers that cut and put the sunflowers into bouquets and they are available under the gazebo.